piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-40-broker-configuration-for-given-plan.md

 > [!NOTE]
 > Each ConfigMap that defines the configuration must have this label assigned.

 The actual configuration is stored in ConfigMap's `data` object.
-Add `default` key under `data` object:
+Add the `default` key under the `data` object:

 ```yaml
 data: